viash-io/viash-actions/setup/README.md

 ### Inputs

 - `version`: - *optional*.
 The version of Viash to use.
-Either a release tag (eg. 0.6.0) or “@develop” for latest development version.
+Either a release tag (e.g. 0.6.0) or “@develop” for latest development version.
 If missing, uses latest stable version.

 ### Outputs